grinnell-cs/csc151-images/pages/syllabus.md

 **Peer learning**

 Utilizing discussion with peers to facilitate your learning is a critical skill for success in computer science.
 However, at the same time, you must be aware that getting stuck and pushing through challenging problems is essential for robust learning.
 To this end, we allow the following forms of collaboration.

 + You are encouraged to collaborate with your peers on reading exercises, labs, and projects.
 You may also consult the course staff as well as other people and external resources.
 In all cases, you (or your group in the case of group work) should independently write up your solutions and cite all the resources you used in authoring your work, including the other students.
 + You may only discuss learning assessments and quizzes with the course staff.
-  When completing assessments and quizzes, you may only consult the course website and the Racket Documentation page in developing your program.
+  When completing assessments and quizzes, you may only consult the course website and any additional documentation we provide.
 You may not collaborate with peers, consult external resources beyond the ones mentioned above, or share information about these assignments with others.

 Keep in mind that *adaptation of pre-existing code* whether it comes from a peer, myself, or the Internet, requires a citation in cases where it is allowed.
 Also, whenever you are expected to show your code's output, you are expected to reproduce the output faithfully.
 In other words, you should not forge the results of your programs!

 In all cases, the work that you produce should be your own.
-The golden rule is that you should be capable of reproducing your deliverable on the spot with minimal effort if it was accidentally deleted.
+In general, you should be capable of reproducing any part of your deliverable with minimal effort if it was accidentally deleted.

-If you feel that the stress and pressure of the course are compelling you to violate the academic honesty policies of the course and the college as explained in the [student handbook](https://catalog.grinnell.edu/content.php?catoid=12&navoid=2537#Honesty
-_in_Academic_Work), **please talk to me as soon as possible**.
+If you feel that the stress and pressure of the course or the semester are leading you to consider violating the academic honesty policies of the course and the College as explained in the [student handbook](https://catalog.grinnell.edu/content.php?catoid=12&navoid=2537#Honesty _in_Academic_Work), **please talk to me as soon as possible**.
 The course's grading policies as designed to help you manage your time in light of the different stressors in your life.
 I will do my best to work with you to figure out how to help you better manage your time relative to your learning goals and desired achievement level for the course.

 And just if that wasn't enough, you should check out [my extended statement on academic honesty and integrity](../handouts/academic-honesty).

 **Sharing of course materials**

 Our goal is to create an inclusive learning environment where people feel free to share, fail, and ultimately grow in knowledge.
 To create such an environment, it is imperative that we be mindful of what we share outside of our learning space.
 To this end, I request that you refraining from sharing any recordings of our class meetings with others.
 Recordings of class meetings that we provide, *e.g.*, recorded through Microsoft Teams, are meant for your *personal use* and should not be shared outside of the class.

 Furthermore, while you retain [copyright](https://www.plagiarism.org/blog/2017/09/25/do-i-own-my-work-even-if-im-just-a-student) of the work you produce in this course, we must still uphold the academic integrity of this course.
 To this end, you may not share copies of your assignments with others (unless otherwise allowed by the course policies) or upload your assignments to third party websites unless substantial changes are made to the assignment (*e.g.*, significant extensions and improvements to your code) so that it is clear that the end product is significantly different from what was asked in original assignment.

-I do recognize that there are times where you want to do this, *e.g.*, uploading projects to Github for your resume or to show to friendds and family, and so I encourage you come talk to me in advance, so that we can ensure that you upload a meaningful project that does not run afoul of this policy.
+I recognize that there are times where you want to do this, *e.g.*, uploading projects to Github for your resume or to show to friendds and family, and so I encourage you come talk to me in advance, so that we can ensure that you upload a meaningful project that does not run afoul of this policy.

 ITS has released and then temporarily withdrawn policies that may limit your ability to share your work with others.
 I consider those policies inappropriate for many reasons.
 The CS department managed to convince the College to revisit them, but we are not sure what the new policies will look like.
 Stay tuned.

 **AI programming assistants**

 Please avoid the use of AI-based programming assistants, such as ChatGPT or Microsoft IntelliCode in this course.
-You should also review [my policy on AI programming assistants](handouts/ai).
+You should also review [my policy on AI programming assistants](../handouts/ai).

 ## Other issues

 **Technology**

 This may be your first semester learning with Teams.
 Things will likely mess up from time to time.
 That's okay; it's part of the process.
-(I can almost guarantee that if we were in person, some aspect of the technology would break.
-It has every other time.
-Usually it's the projection system.)

 This may be your first semester using Gradescope.
-Gradescope does some things well and some things less wel.
+Gradescope does some things well and some things less well.
 Things will likely mess up from time to time.
 That's okay; it's part of the process.
 I'll make adjustments when you have difficulty.
 I hope you'll accept my apologies when I do something wrong (or at least fail to adjust my processes to the way Gradescope thinks they should be done).

-I've taught Scheme/Racket for longer than most of you have been alive.
-This is likely your first time encountering Scheme/Racket.
+I've taught Scheme for longer than most of you have been alive.
+This is likely your first time encountering Scheme.
 You will mess up from time to time.
 Believe it or not, but I will, too.
 (I'll be much faster at fixing and identifying problems, though; at least I hope I will be.)
 That's okay; mistakes are part of the process.

+**Multiple sections**

+There are multiple sections of this course, with multiple "themes".
+While the instructors and mentors will take generally similar approaches to the material, you'll see that there are differences.
+These differences should not affect your overall learning in the course.

 **Names**

 I get names wrong.
 I get names wrong all the time.
 Evidence suggests that I am not just bad at remembering names, I also have some brain differencees that regularly lead me to mix up peoples' names.
 I think, for example, of two of my favorite research students, one with blonde hair, from Minnesota, who also served as a teaching assistant for my software design course; the other with dark hair, from Massachusetts, who brought a wealth of background in education to my research projects.
-I can tell you a lot about each student (although I wouldn't without their permission), including hobbies, where they studied abroad, what they are doing now (or at least what they were doing before the pandemic hit), and more.
+I can tell you a lot about each student (although I wouldn't without their permission), including hobbies, where they studied abroad, what they are doing now (or at least what they were doing a year so so ago), and more.
 But I inevitably reversed their names, calling Minnesota Massachusetts and Massachusetts Minnesota.

 When I discussed this issue with my family, my sons laughed and said "Dad, you get *our* names backwards, too; we just ignore you when you do so."
 And I've heard from other students I value highly that I do this and don't always notice.
 (The other day, I almost referred to an alum by a different name.)

 If I use the wrong name for you, it is not a sign that I do not respect your or that I do not care about you.
 It's a deficiency in my processing, and one that I seem unable to fix.
 Please accept and understand that disability, just as I will do my best to accept and understand your own differences.

 **My health**

 I had a heart attack in spring 2021.
 For my health, I am trying to limit my work hours to appropriate amounts, typically 40 hours per week.
 I apologize if that means that I am not always caught up on my work or available at times you would like.

 I will also try to be respectful of your time.
 Please let me know if you find yourself regularly spending more than twelve of so hours per week on this class, which is what the College considers appropriate for a four-credit course.
 (We have four hours in class each week, we suggests that you have eight hours out-of-class for readings, review, and mini projects.)

 **Teaching is performative**

 I believe that all teaching is a form of performance.
 That performance may not always be explicit.
 Nonetheless, I perform a particular role, perhaps even roles.
 In my roles, I may say some things that seem strange.
 Remember; it's a performance.

 **Feeling overwhelmed**

 You may feel a bit overwhelmed by this point.
 I know that I do after re-reading most of it and re-writing some of it.
 But **don't worry**.
 CSC-151 has a great support system, a carefully designed pedagogical methodology, and an incredibly awesome topic.
 (Yes, I know I am biased.)
 Most students who take the course excel.
 We'll enjoy this together.